House Of Commons Springs A Leak, Forcing It To Close For The Day

 Soon after, Hoyle announced that Thursday's sitting of the House of Commons would come to an abrupt end.

-News that water was dumping into the chamber — the setting for tense standoffs with Prime Minister Theresa May over her Brexit withdrawal plan, and a series of "meaningful votes" on the matter — set off jokes and wry comments online.
+News that water was dumping into the chamber — the setting for tense standoffs with Prime Minister Theresa May over her Brexit withdrawal plan and a series of "meaningful votes" on the matter — set off jokes and wry comments online.

 We're happy to come and sort out the @HouseofCommons leaky ceiling - but only if MPs agree to revoke Article 50.
 CM— Pimlico (@PimlicoPlumbers) April 4, 2019

-In London, the Pimlico Plumbing Company offered to come out and take a look — but "only if MPs agree to revoke Article 50."
+In London, the Pimlico plumbing company offered to come out and take a look — but "only if MPs agree to revoke Article 50," a reference to the treaty language for voluntarily leaving the European Union.

 "Will there be indicative votes on how to resolve the matter?" asked Twitter user Tom McLaughlan, in response to the House of Commons' post about the stoppage.